kjaymiller/kjaymiller.com/content/awarded-the-psf-fellowship.md

 - Number two is the sustainability of the language.
 How do we make sure that Python is around in 20 years.
 - Number three is the code.

 I think most people look at Python with their complaints because they look at it backwards.
 I often talk to new community members and they want to talk about the code.
-I talk with companies (including my own) and they want to talk about the code[^1]
+I talk with companies (including my own) and they want to talk about the code[^1].

 Brett Cannon once told me, "The greatest impact I can make to the Python Community is continuing to be a great communicator."
 Someone recently told me that my commmunication around Python would impact more people than any line of code I could write.
-I think they are correct but

 If there was any lesson in how you can become a PSF fellow, it's care more about the people than the code.